 Fusion Splicers

 Fusion splicers fuse two fiber optic cables together into a single long fiber using an electric arc.
-The end result is the fusion splice, two permanently joined glass fibers from end to end with very little loss so optical light signals can pass through from one fiber to the other.
-The majority of fusion splicers are automated single fiber fusion splicers and ribbon fusion splicers.
-ATEC carries both types.
-These fiber splicing machines provide displays which allow technicians to visually inspect the fusion splice to identify as a good or bad splice.
-Determination of splice quality will depend on if a flaw is detected and, if the flaw does not affect the optical transmission, the type of flaw.
+This results in two permanently joined glass fibers from end to end with very little loss, so optical light signals can pass through from one fiber to the other.
+These devices provide displays which allow technicians to visually inspect the fusion splice to identify it as a good or bad splice.
+Splice quality depends on whether a flaw is detected and, if the flaw does not affect the optical transmission, the type of flaw.
+Fujikura 90S+

 View More Products